Men have 5 options if they want to shave – cartridge, disposable, safety, straight or electric shaver.

 One unique feature found in the Remington and not found in the other razors in this list is the ability to use this with or without the cord.

 You can use this product with or without the plug.
-This feature is disabled in other brands because of safety concerns.
+This feature is disabled in other brands in order fully seal components for wet shaving use.

 That means even if you forget to charge the battery you can still use this plugged in.